NolanSmug/NYC-Subway-Journey-Game/README.md

 ## Summary of Program
-This is a game where a player is placed into a random NYC subway station, and the objective is to reach another randomly given station.
+This is a game where a player is placed into a random NYC subway station, and the goal is to reach another randomly given station.

 Upon starting the game, the player is given their current station, and the `destination station`.
 With this information, the player is given a choice between traveling on the uptown or downtown tracks.